calroth/watch-kit-pro/README.md

 ------------

 Watch Kit Pro is a custom watch face design kit for Wear OS.
 It allows you to craft your own watch faces for Wear OS smartwatches.
-You can tweak the watch hands, ticks and background.
+You can tweak the watch hands, pips and background.
 There are thousands of combinations for you to explore.

 Watch Kit Pro is free to download and own forever.
 You don't need to pay for it.
 There's no catch.